jbroadway/elefant-docs/docs/2.0/developers/modelling-your-data.md

 ?>
 ~~~

+Now whenever you execute a `put()` call on your models, if validation fails then it
+will return false, set the `$error` property to `Validation failed for: fieldname` and
+set the `$failed` property to a list of the fields that failed the validation.

 You can also store the validations in their own file, just like form validations, by
 setting `$verify` to the path to your validation file: